 I earned the Yachtmaster Offshore Certficate of Competence from the Royal Yachting Association.
-I also completed the class and exam part of the Yachtmaster Ocean Certificate, and will likely complete the documented ocean passage part sailing to Antigua aboard Yankee.
+I also completed the class and exam component for the Yachtmaster Ocean Certificate, and will likely complete the documented ocean passage part sailing to Antigua aboard Yankee.

 For those of us who have a rather lot of previous experience, a week of prep can be booked followed by a rigorous on-the-water exam.
 Mine took place mostly at night in the Solent.
 It was cold, rough, and wet, and involved fun activities on a dark night sailing for various assigned points on opposite shores while having all sorts of examiner-generated complications occur.
 Among the fun:

 - avoiding a U.S. Navy aircraft carrier, several enormous container ships, and numerous other ships and boats both anchored and moving.
 Sailing also involved figuring out all of the various navigation lights of other vessel types and determining the directions in which they were moving, or not.
 If you have ever sailed the Solent at night, the effect of all of the various vessel lights superimposed on shore lights is kind of like peering at a Christmas tree that is laying on its side with the exception that many of the few hundred red, green, and white lights are moving in clumps in various directions.

 - the loss of the engine while under power in potentially dangerous situations.
 He simply told me to kill the engine in a tight situation.

 - etc., etc.